rrivirr/rriv-cloud/tf/environments/management/README.md

 This repo should be applied **only after** Helm has been applied (i.e., run `helmfile apply` from the helm directory).
 The loadbalancers for each environment need to exist in order for this to work.

 It also must be run **after** the prod Keycloak module.
-The Keycloak module creates an OIDC client id and secret that headscale needs.You will have to copy-pasta these values into your secrets file outside of this repo.
+The Keycloak module creates an OIDC client id and secret that headscale needs.
+You will have to copy-pasta these values into your secrets file outside of this repo.